manuelcillero/pagetop-hljs/README.md

 # 📦 About PageTop

-[PageTop](https://docs.rs/pagetop) is an opinionated [Rust](https://www.rust-lang.org) web
-development framework to build secure and modular Server-Side Rendering (SSR) web solutions.
+[PageTop](https://docs.rs/pagetop) is an opinionated web framework to build modular *Server-Side Rendering* web solutions.

 # 🚧 Warning